pxsit/cms-extension/README.md

 >

 # Credit
-Teetat Thamronglak - For starting this project
+Teetat Thamronglak - For starting this project.
-Pasit Sangprachathanarak - For the total score counter and request optimization Arnan Maipradit - For the counter on the home page and for the pdf download and submission button
+Pasit Sangprachathanarak - For the total score counter and request optimization.
+Arnan Maipradit - For the counter on the home page and for the pdf download and submission button.